zachleat/zachleat.com/_posts/2022-10-06-webc-in-eleventy.md

 ### Maintenance Woes

 The biggest drawback of this approach was that the Eleventy Vue plugin uses [`rollup-plugin-vue`](https://github.com/vuejs/rollup-plugin-vue) which—perhaps obviously—is tightly coupled to the Rollup bundler!
-I’ve talked a bit about the long term risk of coupling to an official bundler in Eleventy, and those certainly played out with some prescient accuracy here.
+I’ve talked a bit about the long term risk of coupling to an official bundler in Eleventy, and that concern certainly played out with some prescient accuracy here.

 Vue 3 was released (beta in April 2020, stable in September 2020) after the Eleventy Vue plugin and an official Vue 3 [`rollup-plugin-vue@6.0.0`](https://www.npmjs.com/package/rollup-plugin-vue) was released in November 2020.
 Notably, this was happening at the same time as a rapid rise in popularity for Vite.
 Accordingly, the `rollup-plugin-vue` repo is now _archived and not maintained_ and folks are recommended to use Vite instead of the rollup plugin for Vue compilation.